Jungian and Post-Jungian Clinical Concepts

 Twelve month Online Certificate Course presented by an International Faculty of Jungian Clinicians and Academics.

-This 12-module, online course in Jungian and post-Jungian clinical concepts will introduce and cover the key concepts of Jungian theory and clinical application.
-This course is aimed at psychotherapists from all fields, including those with an existing knowledge base of Jungian psychology, wishing to understand the fundamentals of Jungian and post-Jungian psychology in clinical practice .
+12-module, online course in Jungian and post-Jungian clinical concepts on key concepts of Jungian theory and clinical application.
+The course is aimed at psychotherapists from all fields, including those with an existing knowledge base of Jungian psychology, wishing to understand the fundamentals of Jungian and post-Jungian psychology in clinical practice .
 This is a unique focused and in-depth learning opportunity in Jungian and post-Jungian theory and clinical application, with a global faculty of senior Jungian clinicians and academics.

 Overview & Course Information

-This course runs for 12-months, form January to December 2019.
+This course runs for 12-months, starting in May 2020 and completing in April 2021.
 Every month of the course will see a new module presented, covering the foundational concepts of Jungian theory and application.
 These modules include:

 - A three-hour webinar with the course presenter, a formal lecture and an extended Q & A. These webinars are presented live and recorded for those unable to make the live webinar.